 The CDS project is coordinated by the College Board, Peterson's Guide, and U.S. News and World Report.
-It has an advisory committee that includes representatives from the following higher education organizations: American Association of Community Colleges (AACC), American Council on Education (ACE), Association of American Collegiate Registrars and Admission Officers (AACRAO), Association for Institutional Research (AIR), The College Board, National Association of College Admission Counseling (NACAC), National Association of College and University Business Officers (NACUBO), National Association of Independent Colleges and Universities (NAICU), and National Association of Student Financial Aid Administration (NASFAA).
+It has an advisory committee that includes representatives from the following higher education organizations: American Association of Community Colleges (AACC), American Council on Education (ACE), Association for Institutional Research (AIR), The College Board, National Association for College Admission Counseling (NACAC), National Association of College and University Business Officers (NACUBO), National Association of Independent Colleges and Universities (NAICU), and National Association of Student Financial Aid Administration (NASFAA).

-Submitted by the Office of the Vice President for Enrollment Management
+Submitted by the Office of Dean of Enrollment Management